Department of Biomedical Engineering

 When an amputee thinks about moving their bionic limb, nerve impulses travel from their brain to the reintegrated nerve endings in their muscles.
 The mechanical components of the muscles generate electricity when they contract which acts like a biological amplifier; intensifying the nerve impulses so that they control the actions of the prosthetic.

 The prosthetic is bidirectional, meaning that it also receives information and relays it back to the nerves.
 Tactors, or touch robots, are integrated into the limb.
 These robots send pressure and vibrations through the skin to communicate with their reintegrated nerves which provides information about the prosthetic limb to the user’s brain.
 The information includes the prosthetic’s movement in space, the shape of the hand’s grip, and the feel of objects that the hand is touching.

-We also study embodiment and authorship, and use these concepts to engineer prosthetics that integrate physically and cognitively with the user.
+We study ownership and agency, and use these concepts to engineer prosthetics that cognitively and perceptually integrate with the user.

-Embodiment is the sense that one occupies their body, and that the parts of one’s body belong to them.
-In our research, our amputees feel that their prosthetic limb is a naturally integrated part of their body because they feel that they have authorship over it, and because they receive sensory feedback from the limb and hand.
+Ownership is the sense that one occupies their body, and that the parts of one’s body belong to them.
+In our research, we use physiologically relevant artificial touch to help amputees feel that their prosthetic limb is a naturally integrated part of their body.

-The experience both embodiment and authorship provide the amputees with a clear feeling that their prosthetic limb is an integrated part of their own body.
+Together the experience of ownership and agency combine to provide a more integrated sense of overall prosthetic embodiment.
+This provides the amputees with a clear feeling that their prosthetic limb is a natural part of their own body.

 Functional Metrics for Humans with Bidirectionally Integrated Prosthetic Limbs: Upper Limb Sensory-Motor Integration Assessments